Emergency Dentistry in San Antonio, TX

 Loose Teeth

 If your child gets hit in the face while playing sports and one of their permanent teeth is loose, then you need to go to emergency dentistry near you right away.
-Any adult, whether yourself or your spouse, with a loose tooth, also needs to see a dentist as soon as possible.
+Any adult, whether yourself or your spouse, with a loose tooth also needs to see a dentist as soon as possible.
 Permanent or adult teeth shouldn’t be loose, so you need them evaluated to determine what is going on with your teeth.

 Swollen Jaw

 Having a swollen jaw can indicate a severe infection that needs treatment right away.
 It could be a salivary gland infection, which is a bacterial infection that blocks the salivary glands.
 The job of the salivary glands is to break down food and clean out bacteria.
-You may also feel feverish, have a bad taste in your mouth, trouble breathing or swallowing.
+You may also feel feverish, have a bad taste in your mouth, and have trouble breathing or swallowing.

 Comfort Dentistry offers emergency services, so you won’t need to look too far for emergency dentistry in San Antonio, TX.
 Our dentistry can care for your teeth and make temporary emergency repairs until you can see your regular dentist.

 What exactly constitutes a dental emergency?
-A dental emergency is any oral issue that requires any immediate dental attention.
-Our dentist near you at Comfort Dentistry understands how serious dental emergencies can be, and will respond quickly to your emergency issues whenever they arise.
+A dental emergency is any oral issue that requires immediate dental attention.
+Our dentist near you at Comfort Dentistry understands how serious dental emergencies can be and will respond quickly to your emergency issues whenever they arise.
 We work to stabilize your condition or injury by alleviating pain, stopping bleeding, and restoring comfort.

 Types of Dental Emergencies